 First, it’s important to address the common perception that malls are dying solely because of the rise of e-commerce.
 Yes, the online shopping industry has certainly evolved what traditional, brick-and-mortar shopping looks like in America, but consider that the U.S. has the largest amount of retail space per capita in the world.
 In 2017, the U.S. had 23.5 square feet of retail space per person, nearly 50% more than Canada, who was the second largest on the list.

-Andrew Nelson, Colliers Chief Economist, and Anjee Solanki, Colliers National Director, Retail Services have extensively explored the rise and decline of malls in America, and why retailers are in distress.
+Anjee Solanki, Colliers National Director, Retail Services has extensively explored the rise and decline of malls in America, and why retailers are in distress.
 “Shopping malls became popular as they provided an opportunity for national retailers to reach suburban consumers closer to where they lived.
 These sprawling real estate ventures flourished with well-established retailers as well as regional chains, serving as a draw, “anchoring” the malls and driving foot traffic and business to fellow retail tenants.
 This retail development formula held steady for more than half a century.
 But as malls multiplied and expanded, their tenant leasing strategies became murky — leading to one of the causes underlying the challenges facing so many American malls today: oversupply of retail space.”

 The New Distribution Centers